dcgnecco/git-demo/README.md

 # git-demo

-Demonstration of the features explained in the Git tutorial video.
+A simple calculator app to demonstrate the features explained in the Git tutorial video.